github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

     from: my-org/my-custom-instructions
     version: ^1.2.3 # optional

-A common use case an ``import`` instruction is to apply a further filter to queries from another query suite.
+A common use case for an ``import`` instruction is to apply a further filter to queries from another query suite.
 For example, this suite will further filter the ``cpp-security-and-quality`` suite and exclude ``low`` and ``medium`` precision queries::